 A study of the impact of non-conservation minded translocations on Tasmanian ecosystems.

 Since European settlement of Australia, a number of mainland Australian species have been brought to Tasmania.
 This research will focus on three mainland species which were brought to Tasmania from the late 19th century to the mid-20th century for non-conservation purposes.
 These three species are the superb lyrebird (Menura novaehollandiae), the laughing kookaburra (Dacelo novaeguineae), and the sugar glider (Petaurus breviceps).
 Two of these species (laughing kookaburra and sugar glider) have become widespread and damaging to native species.
 The lyrebird has not become widespread yet and could have potential benefits to the Tasmanian habitats it inhabits via fire suppression.
 This research will involve a combination of ecological modelling and fieldwork with an aim to help inform future plans to mitigate the negative effects of these Australian invasive species.

 An investigation into the restoration of the previous mainland Australian ranges of three Tasmanian animal species by translocation.

-Therefore translocation of these species back to the mainland would be simply restoring their previous ranges which were altered by the introduction of placental mammals by humans.
-This research would assess possibly translocation areas.
+Therefore translocation of these species back to the mainland would be a reintroduction as it would be restoring them to their indigenous ranges which were altered by the introduction of placental mammals by humans.
+This research would assess possibly reintroduction areas.
 The key aspect of a potential site would be its absence of predators such as foxes.
 As Tasmanian devil populations are in severe decline due to DFTD (Devil Facial Tumour Disease) translocating an insurance population to the mainland could insure the survival of the species in the future.

-If you have any interest in gaining field work experience don’t hesitate to contact me at Shane.Morris@utas.edu.au
+If you have any interest in gaining field work experience don’t hesitate to contact me.

 Outside of academia I’ve had a variety of different jobs including factory worker, waiter, woodcutter, bartender, restaurant manager, and street food chef.